November 2015 Picks

 - This Veterans Day, have your students write letters to troops!
 Find more information on our Veterans Day resource page.

 - Gobble Gobble!
-Find Thanksgiving activities, crafts, and other resources to use in your classroom on I4C's Thanksgiving page!
+Find Thanksgiving resources to use in your classroom on I4C's Thanksgiving page!

 - Help your students with their critical thinking skills!
 Read about critical thinking in education and find out about the issues surrounding it.
 Teach critical thinking to English language learners with these helpful activities.
-Math teachers, help your students' critical thinking skills with analyzing charts and graphs.
-Practice reading charts and use worksheets to analyze bar graphs.
+Math teachers, help your students' critical thinking skills by analyzing charts and graphs.
+Use worksheets to analyze bar graphs.
 Get parents to help too!
 Share these tips with parents to enhance your students' critical thinking skills.

 - SAT and ACT season is underway!
 Make sure your students are prepared for the college entrance exams with I4C's free SAT and ACT Test preparation!